-Roman Kostovski, Director
+Roman Kostovski, Publishing Director and Acquisitions Editor

-Rachel Miranda Feingold, Translation Editor
+Rachel Miranda Feingold, Managing Editor

-Rachel Feingold was born in Zurich, Switzerland, immigrated to the US at the age of eight, and has lived largely in Connecticut.
-She relocated to Washington, DC in 2014, after completing an M.F.A. in Writing and Literature at the Bennington Writing Seminars.
-She received her B.A. in European Cultural Studies from Brandeis University, and has since written and edited literary and scholarly works ranging from historical retrospectives and memoirs to poetry, novels, and plays.
-In addition to her current editing work for Plamen Press and her freelance clients, she coordinates literary events in the region, and is writing a novel about the immigrant experience.
+Rachel Feingold was born in Zurich, Switzerland, immigrated to the US at the age of eight and has lived largely in Connecticut.
+She relocated to Washington, DC, in 2014 after completing an M.F.A. in Writing and Literature at the Bennington Writing Seminars.
+She received her B.A. in European Cultural Studies from Brandeis University and has since written and edited literary and scholarly works ranging from historical retrospectives and memoirs to poetry, novels, and plays.
+In addition to her current editing work for Plamen Press and her freelance clients, she coordinates literary events in the region and is writing a novel about the immigrant experience.
 She was the recipient of a 2015 Vaclav Havel Writing Fellowship to research the biography of Czech author Hana Andronikova in Prague.
-Her fiction has been published in The Bennington Review and in the anthology Seeking Its Own Level, which was named a Top-Five Finalist for Best Anthology in the 2015 Next Generation Indie Book Awards
+Her fiction has been published in The Bennington Review and in the anthology Seeking Its Own Level, which was named a Top-Five Finalist for Best Anthology in the 2015 Next Generation Indie Book Awards.